Noertri/Python-Water-IF97/README.md

 This repository contains program of implementation IAPWS-IF97 using python.
 This program can be used to calculate ordinary/pure water properties such as specific volume, specific internal energy, specific enthalpy, specific entropy, etc. This program has been verified with values from journals/books in [references](#References).
 In folder GUI there is simple calculator as an example of implementaion of this program as backend/engine/library.

 ## What is IAPWS-IF97?
 IAPWS-IF97 is formulation to calculate thermodynamical properties of ordinary/pure water for industrial use (primarily in the steam power industry).
 It approximate IAPWS-95 (formulation for general and scientific use) but with faster computational speed.
 The formulation is valid fro 273.15 K to 1073.15 K at pressure to 100 MPa and from 1073.15 K to 2273.15 K at 50 MPa.
+For further details see [references](#References)

 ## Examples
 Calculate properties at mixed phase using temperature(t) and quality(x) as inputs: